 In the passage cited earlier, 1 Corinthians 7:3-5, note that a major reason to sexually fulfill each other in marriage is “so that Satan won’t be able to tempt you because of your lack of self-control.”
 God put our sexual drives within us.
 He knows how powerful that drive is and how a human that is sexually unfulfilled has a greater likelihood of yielding to temptation.
 That’s not a new thought; it’s in the verse.
 If I refuse my spouse the sexual fulfillment that she needs, I am a part of increasing her susceptibility to sexual temptation.
 If she sins, it is her choice, but this passage states that I helped her become vulnerable to that choice.

 This does not mean that a wife becoming a sexual tigress will automatically eliminate her husband’s addiction if he is addicted to porn.
 Addictions require special help to overcome and no matter how sexually intriguing she becomes, he will return to his addiction until he receives the proper help to heal.
 She is not the cause of his addiction nor is she the one to heal it.
-(Change gender in the above sentences if the wife is the addict which can be the case.)
+(Change gender in the above sentences if the wife is the addict.)

-However, it does mean that if a husband or wife is using porn as an occasional outlet for pent up sexual drive or frustration, his or her porn usage may well be precluded by a fulfilling sex life in their marriage.
+However, it does mean that if a husband or wife is using porn as an occasional outlet for pent up sexual drive or frustration, his or her porn usage may well be ended or significantly diminished by a fulfilling sex life in their marriage.

 So, how does a couple do that?
 What does a Christian wife do to be what her husband needs sexually?
 What does a Christian husband do to be what his wife needs sexually?

 This is the succinct answer: Make lovemaking fun, warm, and often.